10 The soil site

 • descriptions representing a chrono-, climo- or topo-sequence

-A tagging system can be useful in these cases.
+A tagging system, where multiple labels can be added to a given site, can be useful in these cases.
 Otherwise, consider whether additional custom metadata fields should be implemented.

 Each profile description must have a single responsible author.
 Record their name.
-Additional participants may also be noted.
+Additional participants should also be noted - soil description is often a group activity.
+Where sample chain of custody needs to be tracked, recording the name of the sampler may also be necessary.

 New Zealand data privacy laws are strict.
 Personally identifying information must be stored securely and not distributed without a good reason.
 Personal details such as names may not be publishable without explicit consent.
 Data storage solutions must respect these requirements.